-Chip Investments are an easy and low cost way to access investment funds, so you can grow your money and build a diversified investment portfolio in just a couple of taps.
+Chip Investments is an easy and low cost way to access investment funds, so you can grow your money and build a diversified investment portfolio in just a couple of taps.
 It’s an ‘investment platform' to use the technical definition.

-But, before you start, please note investing in funds is different from savings, your capital is at risk – the value of your investments can go down as well as up and you might get out less than you put into an investment fund (read more on this here).
+But, before you start, please note investing in funds is different from savings, your capital is at risk – the value of your investments can go down as well as up and you might get back less than you put in (read more on this below).

-That said, investing in funds is generally less risky than trading stocks, and offers something of a compromise between the no-risk/low-return safety of savings and the high-risk/return world of playing the stock market.
+However, investing in funds is generally less risky than trading individual shares, and offers something of a compromise between the low-risk/low-return safety of a savings account and the high-risk/high-return world of investing in individual shares.

-Your returns should be much higher than you’ll get from savings interest, and by spreading your investment across a wide variety of equities and bonds your exposure to the market is much broader than if you were investing in a single company, but your capital is still at risk.
+And by spreading your investment across a wide variety of equities and bonds your exposure to the market is much broader than if you were investing in a single company, but your capital is still at risk.

-If all of this sounds like jargon to you, don’t worry, we’ve pulled together a comprehensive list of FAQs that should help bust the jargon and help you understand investing.
+If all of this sounds like jargon to you, don’t worry, we’ve pulled together a comprehensive list of FAQs that should help you understand investing.

 See below for the full answer, but as a brief overview: